bryanveloso/django-project-template/README.md

 ===============================

 There are many great Django project templates out there, but this is mine.
-I've developed my own personal way of structring my projects and satisfying my OCD, now I'm actually making a template to kill the repitition.
+I've developed my own personal way of structuring my projects and satisfying my OCD, now I'm actually making a template to kill the repetition.

 Note: All of what you see before you is extremely opinionated.